adityamohan29/Soarch/README.md

 This tool different spatial querying mechanisms to display the routes depending on the number of stops.
 #### 1. For One-Stop flights

-This is a pretty straightforward dump of the API Call between two airports.
+This is a pretty straightforward dump of the Kiwi API Call between two airports.

 #### 2. For Two-Stop flights